Eugeniusz Lokajski: Biography

 Eugeniusz Lokajski was born in 1908 in Warsaw.
 In 1924 he joined the Warszawianka sports club, where he started training in a variety of disciplines, including swimming, running and football.
 Initially he wanted to join the javelin section, but was refused by the coach.
 In 1928 he passed his baccalaureate exams at the Mikołaj Rej lyceum and served the obligatory service in the Polish Army.
 After graduating from the reserve NCO school in Zambrów, Lokajski joined the Central Sport Education Centre in Bielany, Warsaw.

 In 1932 he returned to KS Warszawianka and became one of the most notable athletes of that club.
 Successful in hurdling, long jump, high jump and decathlon, he was finally admitted to the javelin section.
 In 1934 he became Champion of Poland in javelin throw and in gymnastics, which he achieved also the following year.
 His 1936 javelin record (73.27 metres, established during a duel with Walter Turczyk of Poznań) was not beaten until 17 years later, long after his death.

 At the time, it was the third best record in the world.
 In 1935 he was a member of the Polish team to the World Student Games in Budapest and won the silver medal for javelin throw.
 He took part in the 1936 Summer Olympics in Berlin.
 However, during training he suffered an injury of the scapula muscle, which made his results much worse.
 His result (66,36 m) gave him seventh place.
 After the Olympics it turned out that the injury was a serious one and it ended his sports career.

-In 1937 he briefly appeared in the Polish national team and was appointed to the Polish team for the 1940 Summer Olympics in Tokyo, but then he finally withdrew from sports life and had to spend several months in various hospitals.
+In 1937 he briefly appeared in the Poland national team and was appointed to the Polish team for the 1940 Summer Olympics in Tokyo, but then he finally withdrew from sports life and had to spend several months in various hospitals.
 Also, an ear disease resulted in a series of surgical operations, one of them resulting in skull trepanation.

 Conscripted into the Polish Army for the Polish Defensive War of 1939, Lokajski served as a platoon commander in the Polish 35th Infantry Regiment.
 After the Battle of Brześć he was taken prisoner of war by the Soviets, but managed to escape to Warsaw, which most probably saved him from the fate of other Polish officers, murdered by the Soviets in the Katyn Massacre.
 In Warsaw he reunited with his family and opened a photographic shop.
 At the same time he served as a teacher in one of the underground universities operating secretly in Warsaw.
 After his brother, Józef Lokajski, was killed by the Germans, Eugeniusz took over his duties in the Armia Krajowa unit, where he started serving as the person responsible for arms and munitions transport.
 There he served with distinction as lieutenant Brok (his nom de guerre).